Timmy: Timmy Turner... boy!

 - Story-Breaker Team-Up: In-Universe, this sets off the plot of the third movie.
 When Jimmy and Timmy team up, their Rogues Galleries don't fair well.
 This makes things boring, so they decide to literally Create Your Own Villain to get a challenge.

 - Sure, Let's Go with That: Cosmo and Wanda let Jimmy think they're computer programs so he'd not find out they're fairies.
+By the second special, Jimmy has figured out the truth.

-- Talking To Herself: Timmy and Libby were already voiced by Anna Sztejner in Polish.
+- Talking to Herself: Timmy and Libby were already voiced by Anna Sztejner in Polish.

 - Tempting Fate: When Cindy's complaining about not having a date, Libby says that it's not like a date will fall through the ceiling.
 Cue Timmy falling through her ceiling!